rdking/proposal-object-members/README.md

 };
 ```

-To completely level the playing field, two more notation will be allowed:
+To completely level the playing field, two more notations will be allowed:
 ```javascript
 function ExampleFn() {
   /* private */static field = 1; //The `private` keyword is implied by the scope and therefore useless.